The new strategy of banks: request the testimony of the borrowers. Banks are up against the wall. Especially with regard to floor clause claims.

 Banks are desperately inventing new strategies.
-In the recent months, we have seen an unusual event: banks requesting the testimony of their clients in court.
-Court testimonies means the evidence emanated from the statements made by witnesses before a judicial authority, as part of a process.
-Although banks are in its legitimate right to request assistance at the judgment of the borrowing party and this party has the obligation to attend if the judge decides so.
+In recent months, we have seen an unusual event: banks requesting the testimony of their clients in court.
+Court testimonies mean the evidence emanated from the statements made by witnesses before a judicial authority, as part of a process.
+Although banks are in its legitimate right to request assistance at the borrowing party’s judgment, this party is obligated to attend if the judge decides so.
 Even if it is about people living abroad.
 Obviously, the travel expenses are also claimed to the bank if this is losing the case.

 The motivation for the borrower to attend the trial is the need to assess the transparency of the floor clause in an individualized manner and taking into account the specific circumstances of each case: “other means could be taken into account through which comply with the requirement that the clause in question was overlooked by the consumer”.
 Sentence of the First Chamber of the Supreme Court of March 9th (Casación núm.
 2223/2014).

 There are many cases of claims for abusive clauses in the mortgage contracts that we carry out in Del Canto Chambers.
 And although we have only found a minimum percentage of requests of witnesses from the borrowing party, we do not doubt that the bank will continue to request it whenever it sees in it a possibility to win the case.

 At Del Canto Chambers we will advise and accompany you during the brief trial.
 They are a few simple questions in a trial of a duration of between 15 and 20 minutes maximum.
 Keep in mind that the Courts are collapsed by this type of claim and have scheduled many views of this type throughout the morning.
 It is a pure formalism that aims to the client try to cease the claim.

 Let us guide you on our services for Private Clients & Families

 To make a no-obligation enquiry, please either call us now on:

 +44 2070 430648